Chief Customer Officer Executive Search

 The leading recruitment consultant and executive search firm for Chief Customer Officer, Chief Experience Officer and Customer Centric, Chief Operating Officers

-Recruiting a Chief Customer Officer
+Chief Customer Officer Recruitment

 When talking to many Customer Service Directors and Customer Experience Directors, many will cite aspirations of a Chief Customer Officer role, however, the role of a Chief Customer Officer (CCO) is still a rare occurrence in UK business.
 Whilst the role of CCO has been relatively well developed in the US, with over 25% of Fortune 100 companies having a CCO, in the UK, the amount of existing CCO positions is still relatively low, although this number is rising quickly.
 In 2020 we tracked less than 200 registered on LinkedIn and across our own database, yet this year (2023) this number has risen to over 1,000 to include Chief Client Officers.